 As I recently shown with a simple hashtag of #ShaveMeBald for content marketing needs I amanged to reach a huge audience with effective outreach.
 I also raised a bunch of money for Macmillan Cancer Support at the same time.
 You can read about the results from this campaign on the redstar blog about using social media to amplify a cause.

-It's a similar story for small businesses like restaurants or perhaps the lone massage therapist.
-An example of this is Tina at Woodley Massage Practice, shes having a website built currently, but in the mean time she is content marketing using twitter and facebook - and it's driving a lot of business for her, that and the number of word of mouth referrals online mean that her business is going places.
+It’s a similar story for small businesses like restaurants or perhaps the lone massage therapist.
+An example of this is Tina at Woodley Massage Practice, shes having a website built currently, but in the mean time she is content marketing using and – and it’s driving a lot of business for her, that and the number of word of mouth referrals online mean that her business is going places.
 Another example is the work I do at RedStar which about building community and engagement using twitter and facebook (simply search for redstar creative on most social platforms).

 Whats Your Favourite Myth?